Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 Check out the vault registry struct [here](#vaultregistry)

 ##### 5.3 Activating Relationships with Time Advancement

+Next, we advance the simulation clock to ensure that all previously established handshake relationships (NCN-Operator, NCN-Vault, Operator-Vault) become active, as Jito's restaking infrastructure often includes activation periods.

 Copy and paste the following code at the bottom of your test function: